Vxtzq/annot_data/README.md

 # Description
-For yolov4 custom model train : annot data easily with this simple tool.
+For yolov4 custom model train : annotate data easily with this simple tool.
 To use with this repo : https://github.com/AlexeyAB/darknet
 # How to use
 open a terminal and type following commands :